Town Haul Podcast | Episode 15

 - Listen Here!

-According to The Town Haul’s host Amy Koonin, sustainability entrepreneur Marci Zaroff has a resume as long as a CVS receipt.
-She’s a green business leader and influencer, an environmental pioneer, and a style icon.
+Sustainability entrepreneur Marci Zaroff is a green business leader and influencer, an environmental pioneer, and a style icon.

 Over the years, Zaroff coined the term ECOfashion®, produced THREAD, an ECOfashion® documentary, founded sustainable clothing brand MetaWear, and co-founded seafood alternative Good Catch Foods.
 (And that’s just a short list of her accomplishments.)
 Town Haul host Amy Koonin dives into Zaroff’s lengthy resume and discusses how the world is thinking about sustainability in a new way.